-Projects - either new or in process - will be conducted to improve existing network efforts and seed new innovations.
+Participants conduct projects - either new or in process - to improve existing network efforts and seed new innovations.

 3. Coaching and Support

-There will be individualized and/or peer coaching to support ongoing reflection and learning.
-Each participant will receive a $10,000 stipend.
+Participants receive individualized and/or peer coaching to support ongoing reflection and learning.
+Each participant receives a $10,000 stipend.